-- The world’s largest pumpkin pie weighed over 350 pounds and was made with 80 pounds of pumpkin, 36 pounds of sugar, and 144 eggs.
+- The world’s largest pumpkin pie weighed over 350 pounds.
+It was made with 80 pounds of pumpkin, 36 pounds of sugar, and 144 eggs.

 Pumpkin Pie Fun Facts We Missed

-Feel free to let us know of any pumpkin pie fun facts we missed in the comment section below.
+Feel free to let us know of any pumpkin pie fun facts we missed in the comment section or our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Pumpkin Pie.